RedBearLab/BLEMini/README.md

 Examples
 ========

-Samples show how to connect iOS/Mac to your Arduino via BLE link.
+Samples show how to connect iOS/Mac to your Arduino via BLE link (with the Biscuit firmware).
 More interesting resource will be added soon.

 SimpleControls
 - This demo shows how to create controls for common Arduino pin settings